...

 Fact 1: Data Decay Is Rising Faster Than Most Teams Realize

-Many teams don’t notice how quickly their data goes stale, and in fast-moving industries, the problem grows even faster.
-Data decay hurts performance because you reach fewer contacts, stall email sequences, and sales forecasts become inflated because you cannot reach certain “pipelines”.
+Many teams do not notice how quickly their data goes stale.
+In fast-moving industries, the problem grows even faster.
+Data decay hurts performance because your team reaches fewer email contacts, email sequences stall, and sales forecasts become inflated because some contacts cannot actually be reached.

-A CRM that shows 20,000 contacts may only have 12,000 valid emails, meaning nearly half of your email marketing budget is being wasted on people you can never contact.
+A CRM that shows 20,000 contacts may only have 12,000 valid emails.
+That means a large part of your email marketing budget could be wasted on people you can never contact.

 Fact 2: Email Append Recovers Lost or Missing Email Addresses